 STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 1 If necessary, verify the current 5-digit Personal Identification Number (PIN).
-Should be recorded.
+MILET-DAVIDSON Should be recorded.
 2 Push the OFF/RUN switch to RUN .
 The odometer window display will show ENTER PIN.
 3 Press and release the left turn signal switch.
 In the odometer window, a flashing 1 will appear.
-4 Increment the digit by tapping the left turn signal until the odometer window displays the first digit of the PIN.
-The first digit in the odometer will be the first digit in the PIN.
+4 turn signal until the odometer window displays the first digit of the PIN.
 5 Press right turn switch 1 time .
 The first digit is stored and the next digit will flash.
 Serves as enter key.